tomgriesler/openmrf_documentation/docs/quickstart.md

 exists a `.csv` file with your scanner’s system specifications.
 If it does, still open it and double check that the specifications listed are accurate.
 If it doesn’t, create a file for your scanner using one of the existing files as a template, and save it in the same location using the same naming convention.

 !!! warning "Warning"
     Please be sure to double check your system specifications.
-Running Pulseq sequences that are compiled for a different gradient system can cause permanent damage.
+Running Pulseq sequences that are compiled for a different gradient system can damage your scanner.

 <a id='asc-info'></a>
 If you have a `.asc` file for your scanner, add it under `user_specifications/system_definitions/asc_files`.
 Make sure the name matches the `ascfile` field in the corresponding scanner's `.csv` file.